A network of regenerative educators & consultants.

 Application process

-Follow the step-by-step process to apply for IEA Accreditation, including downloading and completing the IEA Accreditation Application Form (PDF) or Word Document.
+Follow the step-by-step process to apply for IEA Accreditation, including downloading and completing the IEA Accreditation Application Form (PDF) or the IEA Accreditation Application Form (DOC).
 For information on the accreditation fee structure please refer to the IEA Accreditation Fees.

 What are the knowledge circles?